engineering-collaboration/book/docs/book/anatomy-of-a-code-change/pull-requests.md

 # Pull Requests

-Pull Requests (PR) aka Merge Requests are a proven strategy of ensuring a high level of quality when integrating new work into the main branch.
-Most distributions of source control system offer some sort of web absed user interface for creating PR's.

-The PR is the major process of how code changes are introduced to the product.
-To streamline this process, define clear guidelines for the pull request process, including the steps that need to be automated, the tools that will be used, and the expected outcomes.

-Use common sense to isolate seperate PR and bugfixes.
-We strive to increase productivity, not slow it down.
-Seperate PR's are not bureaucratic red tape, but A/B tests of rolling back changes enables us to test regression bugs vs bugs introduced in new features.

-bugifxes and feautres
-fixes across different bugs
+Once we are satisfied with the state of our development branch and believe our changes are ready to be integrated into main, we open a pull request (PR).
+PRs pave the way for successfully introducing high quality changes into our main branch and ultimately our product.

+All serious source control platforms offer automation, tooling, and UIs for creating and reviewing PRs.
+We establish clear guidelines on how to structure our PRs and design a streamlined process with automated and manual steps for accepting a change.
+We do not advocate for any specific source control platform or their implementation of PRs.
+As with all things, differing solutions come with various pros and cons.
+That being said, at the very least our PRs consist of the following attributes.

-### Title
+## Title

-Establish and communicate guidelines for PR titles to ensure consistency across development.
-These guidelines may cover structural and syntactial language properties of the title.
+The title is the first descriptive feature we see when reviewing a PR.
+We establish structural and syntactical guidelines for consistent PR titles across the department.
+Typically, these follow the same rules as [commits](./commits.md).

-Avoid relying on PR titles for automation procedures and try to move these dependencies from title prefixes to labels.
+We avoid relying on branch names or PR titles for kicking off automation procedures and move these dependencies from title prefixes to labels.
 Titles are read by humans, not computers.
+We might however consume PR titles for creating automated changelogs.

-### Description
+## Description

 A short description highlighting what changed over the course of the development branch.
 A good description follows an approved structure for documenting changes.
 Communicate what this feature is trying to achieve.
 What is the reason for you to have worked on it.
 Typically this section is about two sentences to a paragraph.